Abbeeee/penguino/README.md

 # Penguino
-A infinite runner game, kind of.
+A infinite runner game, inspired by the google running dinosaur game.
 Part of a school group project.